ObelusFamily/Anythink-Market-28m5f/readme.md

 ## First setup

+Clone the project on your local machine.
+Deploy the project by running `docker-compose up -d` If you are running your project on a different machine which you ar using, you must set the `frontend/src/agent.js` file.
+The `BACKEND_URL` const must be set to the correct IP by changing localhost.

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_